djbrenne/ORBiE/orbie-v0/README.md

 ## v0 Firm/Software

 The learning software is written directly in the device firmware, which is flashed to the robot's on-board microcontroller.
 It's described in detail in the `README.md` within the `firmware` folder.

-## ORBiE's Participation in "RoadBot" (2025)

-Between August 19-22, 2025 I (Dylan) performed [RoadBot](https://dylanbrenneis.ca/roadbot/) with ORBiE as my Collaboratiing Robot.
-It was ORBiE's physical debut: my first serious attempt at their metamorphosis.

-ORBiE participated through the ORBiE v0 incarnation, providing occasional unprompted suggestions for directions and answers to simple yes/no queries.
-ORBiE was programmed to respond to queries by raising their right flipper for "yes" or "right", their left flipper for "no" or "left", or both flippers to shrug for "I don't know" or "neither".